 - 16. The Cairngorms National Park Partnership Plan (NPPP) 2017 2022 is required under section 11 of the National Parks (Scotland) Act 2000.
 It is the management plan for the Cairngorms National Park approved by Scottish Ministers.
 The NPPP sets out how all those with a responsibility for the National Park will coordinate their work to tackle the most important issues.
 There is a duty for decision makers to have regard to the NPPP, a requirement set out in Section 14 of the Act.
 As such, the NPPP is a material consideration in planning decisions. - 17.
 The NPPP identifies that the landscapes of the National Park are valued by many and underpin the area's economy.
 It contains policies to safeguard landscape interests.
-Of relevance to wind farm development proposals are policies 1.3 and 3.3. - 18.
-Policy 1.3 seeks to conserve and enhance the SLQs. - 19.
-Policy 3.3 seeks to support development of a low carbon economy and increase renewable energy generation where this is compatible with conserving the SLQs.
+Of relevance to wind farm development proposals are policies 1.3 and 3.3a. - 18.
+Policy 1.3 seeks to conserve and enhance the SLQs as a general policy objective for management of the National Park. - 19.
+Policy 3.3a seeks to support development of a low carbon economy and increase renewable energy generation where this is compatible with conserving the SLQs.
 In relation to wind farm development, the policy states that "large scale wind turbines are not compatible with the landscape character or special qualities of the National Park.
 They are inappropriate within the National Park, or where outside the Park they significantly adversely affect its landscape character or special landscape qualities".